ci010/cmps111/assgn-4/Design.md

 | path_par | (str: char*, parent: char*, child: char*): void | split the input str into parent and child, e.g. /a/b/c -> parent: /a/b, child: c |

 ## Block

+The fs uses 4KB blocks.
+These functions uses the blocks number to calculate block actuall offset and then use lseek.

 The program handle blocks by such opertions: